 It can be daunting to consider that even the little details of your behavior may be copied and scrutinized by the world around you.
-In the latest issue of Interview magazine, actress Emma Watson admitted that living under such pressure can be a little paralyzing.
+In the Interview magazine, actress Emma Watson admitted that living under such pressure can be a little paralyzing.

 “When people call me a role model, it puts the fear of God into me, because I feel like I’m destined to fail,” she said.

 Many young women look up to Watson for her accomplishments, but you don’t have to play strong female roles or be a U.N.
 Women’s Goodwill Ambassador to promote a positive influence.
 Just by being a good, kind person you can help guide the way.

 According to Dr. Shelly Chandler, a licensed mental health counselor and provost of Beacon College in Leesburg, Florida, our words and actions can help endorse the virtues of a healthy lifestyle, the importance of education, or other positive qualities.

 “I grew up on a farm where my father valued hard work,” Chandler said in an email.
 “We were encouraged by receiving his positive attention when working on the farm together.
 These activities provided us with a shared vision and promoted his values of hard work and integrity within us.”

 But this mirroring feature works the other way, too.
 Chandler says that when children see a negative behavior that is not followed by a consequence, it can lead to something called “negative vicarious learning.”

 Some examples can be extreme, like the Dallas boy who killed his younger brother while trying to imitate a wrestling move he saw on television.
 However, commonplace examples can be more insidious, such as celebrities who appear to enjoy success without hard work.

 “Vicarious learning is a tendency to commit a behavior that someone else gets praise or attention for even when it is negative,” Chandler said.
 “There are always examples of vicarious learning in the media.”